yzlin/react-native-audio-api/README.md

 ## License

 react-native-audio-api library is licensed under [The MIT License](./LICENSE).
-Some of the source code uses implementation directly copied from Webkit and copyrights are held by respective organizations, check [COPYING](./COPYING) file for further details
+Some of the source code uses implementation directly copied from Webkit and utilizes FFmpeg binaries.
+Copyrights are held by respective organizations, check [THIRD_PARTY](./THIRD_PARTY.md) file for further details.

 ## Credits